Sharp phase transitions in high-dimensional changepoint detection: Connections to related works

-where $j=1,\dots,p$ and $k = 1,\dots, |\T'|$, and the second equality holds by definition of $\theta^{(k)}$ (see Part 1 of Lemma \ref{thetas} in Appendix \ref{technical}).
+where $j=1,\dots,p$ and $k = 1,\dots, |\T'|$, $b = \log n$, and the second equality holds by definition of $\theta^{(k)}$ (see Part 1 of Lemma 2.1 in Section 2 of the supplemental file).
 In other words, these contrasts are sufficient for computing the likelihood ratio test $\psi_{\LRT}$ (assuming $\e$ and $\rho$ are known).
 Since the true changepoint location is drawn uniformly at random from $\T'$, the contrasts can be written,